This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Description

 The Shemagh, also known as the keffiyeh, is a traditional head-covering that originated in the Middle East.
-It is similar to a scarf, but used generally to protect the head and face from blowing sand and dust.
+It is similar to a scarf, but was first used mostly to protect the head and face from blowing sand and dust.
 Its use has been generalized in many ways ... some more uses are shown in the list at the end of this entry.
+Please keep in mind that this is not your typical lightweight shemagh.

 • Hood